-This blog has previously reported that Statistics Sweden has been working on quickly getting new data on the number of deaths in Sweden.
+This blog has previously reported that Statistics Sweden has been working to quickly obtain new data on the number of deaths in Sweden.
 It is now released every Monday.

-So far there are 5 744 confirmed deaths with covid-19 according to the Swedish Public Health Agency.
-The highest number for a single week is for the week between the 8th and 15th of April, when an average of 115 people died daily.
-There is, however, a death report lag and there are still 5 cases of death whose date is set as “no data” by the Swedish Public Health Agency.
+So far there are 7,067 confirmed deaths with Covid-19 according to the Swedish Public Health Agency.
+The highest number for a single week is for the week of April 8-15, when an average of 115 people died per day.
+There is, however, a lag in the reporting of deaths, and there are still 20 fatalities, the date of which is set as “no data” by the Swedish Public Health Agency.

-Each year around 90 000 Swedes die in total, approximately 250 people a day.
-In 2019 unusually few Swedes passed away, 89 000.
-Not since year 1977 have so few people died in Sweden, according to Statistics Sweden.
-The year before, 2018, 92 000 people died and there was an unusually high number of deaths from the flu.
+Each year, around 90,000 Swedes die in total, approximately 250 people a day.
+In 2019, unusually few Swedes passed away, a total of 89,000.
+Not since 1977 have so few people died in Sweden, according to Statistics Sweden.
+The previous year, 2018, 92,000 people died and there was an unusually high number of deaths from the flu.

-The yearly death rate also depends on how many people are born each year.
-In Sweden there were relatively few people born in the 1920s and 30s, but with a higher birth rate in the 40s.
-We also live longer today than we did a few years ago and the population in Sweden has seen a significant rise during the 2000s.
+The annual death rate also depends on how many people are born each year.
+In Sweden, relatively few people were born in the 1920s and 30s, with a higher birth rate in the 40s.
+We also live longer today than we did a few years ago, and the population in Sweden has seen a significant rise during the 2000s.
 There are, in other words, many reasons why comparisons over a number of years are difficult.

 Statistics Sweden has chosen the last five years and created an average of how many people have died per year.
 The data can then be compared with 2020 and with that measure an excess mortality can be established.